azishqureshi/azishqureshi/README.md

 ### About Me

-- Second year Computer Science student
+- Third year Computer Science student
 - Always looking for opportunities to learn, collaborate, and build meaningful stuff

 ---